-Onam is the most revered ancient festival of Kerala.
+Onam is the most revered and celebrated festival of Kerala.
 It is symbolic of King Mahabali’s annual home-coming as well as celebrates the Vaman avatar of Lord Vishnu.
-This ten day long festival brings in the best of festive spirit among the local people there and is celebrated with much splendor.
+This ten day long festival brings in the best of festive spirit among the people of Kerala and is celebrated with much splendor.

 When is Onam celebrated?

 Onam is celebrated on the day of Thiruvonam nakshatram (Shravana asterism) in the Malayalam calendar month of Chingam

 If one follow old traditions and honour the adage 'Atham 10 Onam', Onam starts from Atham (Hasta) nakshatram, the first day of onam and ends on Thiruvonam (Shravana) nakshatram - the most important day of Onam festivities, thus making it a 10 day celebration.